 PAW potential for all elements in the periodic table are available.
 With the exception of the 1st row elements, all PAW potentials were generated to work reliably and accurately at an energy cutoff of roughly 250 eV (the default energy cutoff is read by VASP from the POTCAR file, tag ENMAX in the POTCAR file).
 If you use any of the supplied PAW potentials you should include a reference to the following article:

 Generally the PAW potentials are more accurate than the ultra-soft pseudopotentials.
-There are two reasons for this: first, the radial cutoffs (core radii) are smaller than the radii used for the US pseudopotentials, and second the PAW potentials reconstruct the exact valence wave function with all nodes in the core region.
+There are two reasons for this: first, the radial cutoffs (core radii) are smaller than the radii used for the US pseudopotentials, and second the PAW potentials reconstruct the exact valence wavefunction with all nodes in the core region.
 Since the core radii of the PAW potentials are smaller, the required energy cutoffs and basis sets are also somewhat larger.
 If such a high precision is not required, the older US-PP can be used.
-In practice, however, the increase in the basis set size will be anyway small, since the energy cutoffs have not changed appreciably for C, N and O, so that calculations for models, which include any of these elements, are not more expensive with PAW than with US-PP.
+In practice, however, the increase in the basis set size will be usually small, since the energy cutoffs have not changed appreciably for C, N and O, so that calculations for model structures that include any of these elements are not more expensive with PAW than with US-PP.